jeffpar/pcjs/software/pcx86/sw/misc/pcsig/2000-2999/DISK2063/index.md

 ### Directory of PC-SIG Library Disk #2063

-     Volume in drive A is DISK2063
+     Volume in drive A has no label
      Directory of A:\

     FILE2063 TXT      2887   2-21-90   3:06p